m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 A nice thing about the resulting interfaces is that they explicitly tell you what other Features/tables they depend on, so you must have everything around to be able to call them at all (as opposed to earlier where systems looked things up on their own using the macro-generated queries).
-Running many of these in parallel would also be easy, safe and lock-free with Rust borrow-checking the references, although I never actually did this.
+Running many of these in parallel should also be easy, safe and lock-free with Rust borrow-checking the references, although I never actually did this.

 ```rust